FELICIA JING

 My research seeks to restage dominant histories of computing as histories of political struggle.
 In my dissertation project, titled AI and Revolutionary Desire, I locate untimely algorithms across the history of political and economic thought, especially in the technological imaginations of utopian political projects and competing discourses on central planning.
 The first chapter is forthcoming in Political Concepts: A Critical Lexicon.

-In addition to my dissertation research, I also have two accepted articles: one in Social Text on the colonial studies of the platform and the other in Catalyst: Feminism, Theory, and Technoscience on workplace AI and racial capitalism.
-Moreover, as part of my work at IBM, I published empirical research in information science and human-computer interaction venues like ACM FAccT and CSCW.
+In addition to my dissertation research, I have also published on workplace AI in Catalyst: Feminism, Theory, and Technoscience, and have two accepted articles in Social Text on the colonial studies of the platform and another on AI infrastructure in Big Data and Society.
+Moreover, as part of my work at IBM, I also led empirical research in information science and human-computer interaction for venues like ACM FAccT and CSCW.

 - [ Curriculum Vitae ]